Jump to page content

 Milliken Brothers were an American firm who were the winners of a CEB competition to select a design for the pylons that would make up the original National Grid.
 (The present-day National Grid is what was introduced as the Supergrid, the 275 and 400 kV overlay onto the original 132 kV network.)
 (It’s worth noting that the organisation that won the competition could have been their UK branch, which is impossible to trace.)

 Milliken Brothers was acquired by Blaw Knox in August 1927, as reported in the New York Times.
-Successive tower designs still bore the Milliken Brothers name on the drawings alongside of that of Blaw Knox, until the Milliken Brothers name finally disappeared.
+Early UK tower drawings bore only the Milliken Brothers name for a few yeas afterwards, followed by the addition of the Blaw Knox name; the Milliken Brothers name would finally disappear.

 Responsible for: